funvill/funvill.github.io/_posts/2014-06-18-general-status-update.md

 ---
-title: General status update
+title: "General status update"
 date: 2014-06-18 00:16:00
+categories:
-categories: Uncategorized
+- Uncategorized
+slug: general-status-update

 ---

 Its been 6 months since I last updated this site.
 Lots have been going on here are the highlights.

 <strong>Two factor authentication </strong>